nrod80/sushi_cli/README.md

 <h2><strong>Welcome to SushiRoll's CLI!</strong></h2>

-<strong>This interface will allow you to use templates to create functional code from sushiroll.io's agnostic JSONs.
+<strong>This interface will allow you to use templates to create functional code from <a href="https://github.com/Abazhenov/Sushi">sushiroll.io's</a> agnostic JSONs.
 You can:</strong>
 - write your own templates (or use ours),
 - use local JSONs (or use one created on our webapp),
 - specify the desired location of the output,